joeymink/moshun-pitcha/README.md

 different typing systems.

 Dig deeper into Giphy's Grid react component, and potentially rewrite it.
-Because it takes a function as a property, React isn't convinced a change in state need a re-render for the Giphy component.
+Because it takes a function as a property, React isn't convinced a change in state necessitates a re-render for the Giphy component.
 I got around this by forcing a fabricated "loading" state for one second.
-But that was just to force a re-render of Giphy grid component.
+But that was just to ensure the re-render of Giphy grid component when a search query is submitted.

 Improve testing.
-Only the absolute base-cases are covered, and only for the lead-node components.
+Only the absolute base-cases are covered, and only for the leaf node components.

-The search form's text input should be a managed component (capture state with every character typed).
+Update the search form's text input to be a managed component (capture state with every character typed).

 Replace the modal with a better experience.
 Either use a separate view entirely